ergoplatform/ergo-appkit/docs/things-to-do-blog-post.md

 ---

-Now with all of the code set in stone, we can run our FreezeCoin application using the following steps (assuming your are in the directory where you cloned [ergo-appkit-examples](https://github.com/aslesarenko/ergo-appkit-examples)).
+Now with all of the code set in stone, we can run our FreezeCoin application using the following steps (assuming you are in the directory where you cloned [ergo-appkit-examples](https://github.com/aslesarenko/ergo-appkit-examples)).
 ```shell
 $ pwd